Conquest of Caesarea Maritima (634–641): Conquest

 In July 634, the Rashidun Caliph, Umar, ordered the Muslim general, Amr ibn al-As, to besiege the city.
-The siege was not continuous and at times the Muslim forces were called away to fight in more hard battles against the Byzantines.
+The siege was not continuous, and at times the Muslim forces were called away to fight in more hard battles against the Byzantines.
 At the later stages of the siege, Yazid ibn Abi Sufyan would join Amr for the conquest.
 The Muslims had a force of 17,000 men.
 The vanguard was led by Habib ibn Maslama al-Fihri.
-The vanguard was close to the city; there they met the Byzantine infantry and cavalry who attacked the Muslims with arrows and bolts, forcing them to retreat.
-Until then, the Muslims retreated to the camp, and there, they regrouped and attacked the Byzantines which forced them to retreat back to the city.
+The vanguard was close to the city; there they met the Byzantine infantry and cavalry, who attacked the Muslims with arrows and bolts, forcing them to retreat.
+Until then, the Muslims retreated to the camp, and there, they regrouped and attacked the Byzantines, which forced them to retreat back to the city.

 After this battle, the Muslims placed the city under siege.
 Amr decided to leave the siege with his 3,500 men.
 Seeing this, the Byzantines decided to attack under the impression that the Muslims were inactive.
 They prepared their battle formations and attacked the Muslims.
 They successfully reached the Muslim camp before any response came.
 Yazid attacked the Byzantines, buying time for the rest of the army to counter-attack.
 The Muslim infantry and cavalry repelled the Byzantines, killing 5,000 of their troops while the rest retreated to the city.

-In 639, Yazid fell ill or that he had enough of the siege.
+In 639, Yazid fell ill or had enough of the siege.
 He was replaced by his brother, Muʿawiya ibn Abī Sufyan.
 In 640, the Byzantine garrison was said to have 7,000 men.
 Yazid soon died.
 Mu'awiya started the operations in December 640.
 Mu'awiya was determined to conquer the city.
 He brought 72 siege engines and bombarded it day and night.
 According to Al-Baladhuri, a local Jew assisted the Muslims by guiding them into the city through a tunnel, which may have been a Roman aqueduct.
 Another account mentions that the Muslims discovered a secret postern in the walls.
+According to old accounts, the city was defended by consisted of 700,000 paid Byzantine soldiers, 30,000 Samaritans and 200,000 Jews, of which 4,000 were captured and enslaved after the fall of the city.
 Whatever the case, the Muslims successfully captured the city.
 The fighting raged for three days; all the 7,000 men who protect the city, saving those who escaped, were killed.
 The Muslims captured 4,000 people, the remaining portion of the inhabitants.
 Many of the Christian inhabitants had already escaped during the siege.
-Thousands of people were taken captive and enslaved after the Conquest of Caesarea Maritima.
-According to old accounts, the city was defended by consisted of 700,000 paid Byzantine soldiers, 30,000 Samaritans and 200,000 Jews, of which 4,000 were captured and enslaved after the fall of the city.The city was not razed, but the Muslims did not take it as an administrative base.
+The city was not razed, but the Muslims did not take it as an administrative base.
 The conquest of Caesarea was completed in May 641.